18F/pclob/_reports/2016-02_update-on-recommendations-215-702.md

 ---
 layout: report
-title: Update on Government's Implementation of the PCLOB Recommendations on Section 215 and Section 702
+title: "Update on Government's Implementation of the PCLOB Recommendations on Section 215 and Section 702"
-permalink: /reports/update-on-215-702/
+permalink: /reports/2016-update-on-215-702/
 featured: true
-slug: oversight-report-assessment-2015
+slug: oversight-report-implementation-update-2016
-date: January 29, 2015
-summary: To mark the one-year anniversary of its report on the Section 215 telephone records program and the six-month anniversary of its report on the Section 702 surveillance program, the Privacy and Civil Liberties Oversight Board released an assessment of the implementation of its recommendations.
-In its two reports, the Board made a total of 22 recommendations directed at the Executive Branch, Congress, and the Foreign Intelligence Surveillance Court.
-In its assessment, the Board discusses the status of each recommendation’s implementation.
+title: PCLOB Releases Update on Government's Implementation of the PCLOB Recommendations on Section 215 and Section 702
+date: February 5, 2016
+summary: The bipartisan Privacy and Civil Liberties Oversight Board (PCLOB) has released a report that provides an update on the progress the government has made toward implementing agency recommendations.
+The "Recommendations Assessment Report" outlines the status of 22 recommendations PCLOB made as part of two separate reports.
 attachments:
     - url: /library/Recommendations_Assessment_Report_20160205.pdf
       title: Download the report
     - url: /library/Recommendations_Assessment_FactSheet_20160205.pdf
       title: Download the fact sheet
 related:
-  - slug: oversight-report-assessment-2015-press-release
+    - slug: oversight-report-implementation-update-2016-press-release
       title: Press release
       collection: posts
 ---
 ## Introduction
 In 2014, the Privacy and Civil Liberties Oversight Board (“PCLOB”) issued reports on